AusClimateService/npcp/reports/phase1/phase1_report.md

 (e.g. [Dowdy et al 2021](https://www.climatechangeinaustralia.gov.au/media/ccia/2.2/cms_page_media/799/ESCI%20Technical%20Report%20-%20Standardised%20Method_1.pdf)).
-In contrast, the ECDFm and MBCn methods have not yet been used in a major CSIRO or Bureau of Meteorology project, but there is interest in determining their potential for future projects.
+In contrast, the ECDFm and MBCn methods have not yet been used in a major CSIRO or Bureau of Meteorology project, but there was interest in determining their potential for future projects.

-The most simple bias correction procedure is mean scaling, where the difference or ratio between the mean model and observed value over the calibration period (i.e. the mean bias) is removed (via subtraction or division) from the target model data
+The simplest bias correction procedure is mean scaling, where the difference or ratio between the mean model and observed value over the calibration period (i.e. the mean bias) is removed (via subtraction or division) from the target model data